Enriched Xenon Observatory: nEXO

-A ton-scale experiment, nEXO ("next EXO"), must overcome many backgrounds.
+A ton-scale experiment, nEXO (not an acryonym), must overcome many backgrounds.
 The EXO collaboration is exploring many possibilities to do so, including barium tagging in liquid xenon.
 Any double beta decay event will leave behind a daughter barium ion, while backgrounds, such as radioactive impurities or neutrons, will not.
 Requiring a barium ion at the location of an event eliminates all backgrounds.
 Tagging of a single ion of barium has been demonstrated and progress has been made on a method for extracting ions out of the liquid xenon.
 A freezing probe method has been demonstrated, and gaseous tagging is also being developed.

 The 2014 EXO-200 paper indicated a 5000 kg TPC can improve the background by xenon self-shielding and better electronics.
 Diameter would be increased to 130 cm and a water tank would be added as shielding and muon veto.
 This is much larger than the attenuation length for gamma rays.
 Radiopure copper for nEXO has been completed.
 It is planned for installation in the SNOLAB "Cryopit".

 An Oct.
 2017 paper details the experiment and discusses the sensitivity and the discovery potential of nEXO for neutrinoless double beta decay.

 Details on the ionization readout of the TPC have also been published.

 The pre-Conceptual Design Report (pCDR) for nEXO was published in 2018.
 The planned location is SNOLAB, Canada.